Girl’s Guide to Witchcraft

-She blinked at me, and I realized that she was a bad-news-first person.
+She blinked at me, and I realized she was a bad-news-first person.
 She’d be the one to eat her pickled beets before anything else on her plate, holding her nose if she had to.
-I never understood that – what would happen if you filled up on pickled beets?
+I never understood that—what would happen if you accidentally filled up on pickled beets?
+Or got sick on them?
+Or had to leave before dessert?
 What if you didn’t have any room left for chocolate cheesecake parfait?

-“The good news, then,” she said.
+“The good news, then,” she said, leaning back in her chair.
 “The board has authorized a special fund for a new project.”

 I smiled in anticipation, but Evelyn looked away.
 All righty, then.
 The good news wasn’t actually all that good.
 I braced myself mentally and asked, “What sort of project?”

 I nodded, but I bit my tongue.
 It wasn’t like we had a treasure trove of novels and picture books.
-The Peabridge and its grounds might occupy a city block in Georgetown, in Washington D.C.’s most historic neighborhood.
+The Peabridge and its grounds might occupy an entire city block in Georgetown, in Washington DC’s most historic neighborhood.
 It might be nestled amid Federalist townhouses and cobbled streets, still looking like the colonial mansion it once had been.
 It might have grounds that were the envy of city gardeners up and down the East Coast.

 But the Peabridge contained the world’s leading collection of books, manuscripts, incunabulae, and ephemera about life in eighteenth-century America.
 Not precisely after-school fare, and hardly a draw for a Mommy and Me book club.

 Evelyn went on.
-“The board decided that we should expand our base by taking a page from Disney’s book.
-You know how they set up Epcot Center – each European country in its own special ‘land.’”
+“The board decided we should expand our base by taking a page from Disney’s book.
+You know how they set up Epcot– each European country in its own special ‘land.’”
 I nodded warily.
-I couldn’t see any good place that this idea was heading.
+I couldn’t see any good place this idea was heading.
 “Well, we’ll do the same thing here.
 We’ll turn the Peabridge into colonial America.”

 “Yes!”
-Evelyn exclaimed, with the enthusiasm of a parent explaining the joys of drilling and filling cavities.
+Evelyn exclaimed, with all the enthusiasm of a parent explaining the joys of drilling and filling cavities.
+“We’ll wear costumes!”

 “You have got to be kidding,” I said before I could stop myself.
 I felt guilty, though, when Evelyn’s face dropped.
 “Costumes?”
 I glanced toward Jason’s now-empty table.
 What sort of Imaginary Boyfriend would be attracted to a woman in hoops, a bodice, and a mob cap?